All Episodes

 Well, of course.

-It's well, you heard Obama sound by nine.
+Well, you heard Obama sound by nine.

-It doesn't thank anybody.
+He doesn't thank anybody.

-I One quick question before you go here.
+One quick question before you go here.

-Uh when you explained the logic of this to your brother and convinced him that he was getting money that he hadn't paid, that he was he was getting money essentially given to him by others.
+When you explained the logic of this to your brother and convinced him that he was getting money that he hadn't paid, that he was getting money essentially given to him by others, did you say he couldn't refute that?

 No, he went through all this.

-Um you know how things go when when things like that get too close and personal to what it went against what he didn't want to believe, like in the book, Dune that says what the mind can't encompass or agree with, it automatically rejects.
+You know how things go when things like that get too close and personal to what it went against what he didn't want to believe.

 Okay, so he rejected it.

-He didn't he didn't even want to he didn't want to go there?
+He didn't want to go there?

-Well, what he said is look, I pay taxes, and what he was talking about really in my brother's case is that he does.
+Well, what he said is, look, I pay taxes, and what he was talking about, really, in my brother's case, is that he does.

-He pay or he has tax withholdings.
+He has tax withholdings.

 He does not have to file, or he doesn't have to have a zero bit of withholding from federal or state every paycheck.